ChjMa/Please-give-me-a-five-star-rating/README.md

 | [60, ∞)            |   56949 | 4.28943 |

 ### Imputation ###

+Here we choose to fill the NaN ratings with 5.0 since it is the majority, and it can be proven by the fact that most people tend to give a 5.0 rating even though the meal is bad.

 Before the imputation, the distribution of ratings is shown below:

 <iframe src="assest/imp-1.html" width="800" height="600" frameborder="0"></iframe>